orion-cirb/Emma_Bacteria/README.md

 ### Plugin description

 * Detect bacteria on the average intensity Z-projection of channel 3 with Omnipose
-* for each bacteria give intensity in channel 2
+* for each bacteria give intensity in channel 2  and in channel 3 and the ratio

 ### Dependencies